wp-plugins/bg-biblie-references/readme.txt

 * Plugin in beta testing mode

 == Upgrade Notice ==

+= 0.6 =

+* Conflict with other plugins: $content was not filtered.
+Error fixed.
+Upgrade immediately.

 = 0.5 =

 * Development of plugins.
 Fixed of errors detected.

 = 0.4 =

 * Development of plugins.
 Fixed of errors detected.

 = 0.3 =

 * Enhance feature.
 Fixed of errors detected.
 Upgrade immediately.

 = 0.2 =